Aaleeya/Aaleeya/README.md

 💻 **Working on Web Automation Projects to enhance my skills in quality assurance**

-🌱 Currently re-learning **how to design a test automation framework and solve coding problems**
+🌱 Currently re-learning **how to design different types of test automation frameworks and solve coding problems**

 👯 Passionate about **continuous learning and advancing in Test Automation and Quality Engineering**